SAP-samples/btp-bas-risk-management/documentation/complete/troubleshooting/README.md

 - **Issue:** Not able to add entitlements to subaccount - plans can not be chosen
    - **Solution:** Make sure you have purchased all required services.
 See [Managing Entitlements and Quotas Using the Cockpit](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/c8248745dde24afb91479361de336111.html?locale=en-US) for more details.

-- **Issue** Cannot find SAP Launchpad service in Service Marketplace
+- **Issue** Cannot find SAP Build Work Zone, standard edition in Service Marketplace
     - **Solution:**  Make sure you have clicked save button after you have configured entitlements earlier.
-Launchpad service tile will only appear in marketplace after entitlements are configured for subaccount.
+SAP Build Work Zone, standard edition tile will only appear in marketplace after entitlements are configured for subaccount.

 ## Develop Risk Management Application Using SAP Business Application Studio Visual Tools